-After ransomware takes control of your network, cyber criminals will attempt to extort money by preventing you from accessing your digital files until you a pay a ransom.
+After ransomware takes control of your network, someone attempts to extort money by preventing you from accessing your digital files until you a pay a ransom.

 Denial of Service (DoS/DDoS)

 A Denial of Service attack is a flood of simultaneous requests sent to a website to view its pages, causing the server to crash.